SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

 ## Reference Voltages
 Analog reference voltage can be selected as usual using analogReference().
-Supported reference voltages are listed below:
+Supported reference voltages are listed below.
+The references available on the Dx and Ex parts are chosen from the same list as the tiny2's got to pick from, but somehow they wound up in a different order on these parts.
+You should never have to use the numbers (though that's all those constants are), unless your code loses track of what reference it has selected
 In some cases the voltage determines the maximum ADC clock speed.
 Call analogReference() before analogClockSpeed() to ensure that the analog clock speed is appropriate when any of these apply:
 * You are switching between internal and external/VDD reference on an Ex/2-series
 * You are using the half volt reference on the 0/1-series, or switching from that to another reference